okteto/okteto/README.md

 ## Releases

 Okteto is monthly released into three channels: stable, beta, and dev.
-By default when okteto is installed the stable channel is used.
+By default when Okteto is installed, the stable channel is used.
 If you need to access features not yet widely available you can install from the beta or dev channel.
-More info in the [release documentation](docs/RELEASE.md).
+More information can be found in the [release documentation](docs/RELEASE.md).

 ## Support and Community